 Comments (joint) - while there is a provision for comments in the current design, and the analysis did not go to the level of editing details, majority of users had various questions, comments and observations regarding how comments should behave.
 This was to be expected, as at the moment comments can serve several purposes - depending on the Trilogue Team and its internal setup.
 Regardless of how comments are used - they are central to communication in between Trilogue Table users.
 This point should be considered by all institutional parties participating in the project.

 Presentation Persistence (joint) - structured Trilogue Table Editor comes with a promise of content independent presentation.
 In many use cases that opens up a door to a new way of treating information contained in the document that previously was not easily accessible.
-However, it leaves one possible problem in the open that should be tackled - same file presentation, for technical and trilogue meetings, for all participants.
+However, it leaves one possible problem in the open that should be tackled - same file presentation, for technical and Trilogue meetings, for all participants.
 The system, while maintaining flexibility, must ensure that meeting-presentation configuration is passed to the other parties during the exchange.

 Council User Test sessions